Q99 (New York City bus)

-The Q99 bus route constituted a public transit line in Queens, New York City, running as a shuttle between the Jamaica Center–Parsons/Archer subway station and the 169th Street subway station.
+The Q99 bus route constituted a public transit line in Queens, New York City, running as a shuttle between the New York City Subway's Jamaica Center–Parsons/Archer and 169th Street stations.
 The route operated between 1989 and 1990 as a pilot route.
 The route was created as part of a settlement with the local Chamber of Commerce.
 Due to low ridership the route was discontinued.
 This route was operated under the New York City Transit brand.

 Route description and service

 The Q99 route started at the Jamaica Center–Parsons/Archer subway station and bus terminal.
 From there service went east on Archer Avenue, north on 168th Street, east on 88th Avenue, before turning north on 169th Street.
 Buses then turned west onto Hillside Avenue to reach the terminal at the 169th Street subway station.
 At the terminal, transfers were available to many bus routes.
 Buses returning to Jamaica Center turned south on Merrick Boulevard, passing into the 165th Street Bus Terminal and back onto Merrick Boulevard, before heading west on Archer Avenue, north on 153rd Street, west on Jamaica Avenue, south on 150th Street, before turning east on Archer Avenue to reach the terminal.

 Service was operated between 7 a.m. and 9 p.m. on weekdays, between 8 a.m. and 8 p.m. on Saturdays, and between 9 a.m. and 6 p.m. on Sundays.
 Service ran every 15 minutes on weekdays and Saturdays, and every 20 minutes on Sundays.